Emeritus Vineyards: A Journey into Sonoma’s Pinot Noir Paradise

 A Commitment to Sustainability

-Emeritus Vineyards is one of California’s wineries that exclusively dry farms its vineyards, relying solely on natural rainfall rather than irrigation.
+Emeritus Vineyards is one of California’s wineries that exclusively dry farms its vineyards.
+Dry farming means they rely solely on natural rainfall rather than irrigation.
 This method conserves water, enhances the vines’ resilience, and produces fruit with exceptional flavor concentration.

 Riggs Lokka, Emeritus’s second-generation vineyard manager, explains, “We allow rainfall to justify how vigorous the vines will be and how much crop they’ll produce.”

 Sustainability at Emeritus goes beyond farming practices.
-The winery has taken significant steps toward becoming carbon-negative by reducing tillage, planting native cover crops, and sourcing eco-friendly packaging materials locally.
+The winery has taken significant steps toward becoming carbon-negative.
+They do this by reducing tillage, planting native cover crops, and sourcing eco-friendly packaging materials locally.

 “Sustainability is not just about reducing our carbon footprint,” Riggs adds.
 “It’s about creating a legacy that respects the land and supports our team.”
 This ethos extends to their employees—several members of their vineyard crew have been with them since Hallberg Ranch was planted in 1999.